yyong-brs/learn-kubernetes/chapter9.md

 ​	You need to have the capacity in your cluster to run two complete copies of your app.
 If it’s a web or API component, then the new version should be using minimal

 ![图9.18](.\images\Figure9.18.png)

-​											**Figure 9.18 You run multiple versions of the app in a blue-green deployment, but only one is live.**
+<center>图 9.18 You run multiple versions of the app in a blue-green deployment, but only one is live.</center>

 memory and CPU because it’s not receiving any traffic.
 You switch between versions by updating the label selector for the Service, so the update is practically instant because all the Pods are running and ready to receive traffic.
 You can flip back and forth easily, so you can roll back a problem release without waiting for ReplicaSets to scale up and down.